Marko1212/microservices-demo/README.md

 # microservices-demo

-Demo application to go with my [Microservices Blog](https://spring.io/blog/2015/07/14/microservices-with-spring) on the spring.io website.  **WARNING:** Only maven build has been updated.
+Demo application to go with [Microservices Blog](https://spring.io/blog/2015/07/14/microservices-with-spring) on the spring.io website.  **WARNING:** Only maven build has been updated.
 Gradle build still to be done.

 ![Demo System Schematic](https://github.com/paulc4/microservices-demo/blob/master/mini-system.jpg)